shanemccullagh/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-This project is part of the 'Programming for Data Science with Python Nanodegree' run by Udacity.
-For more information on this course visit https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104
+This is the second project from the 'Programming for Data Science with Python Nanodegree' run by Udacity.
+For more information on this course visit https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104.
+The raw data in the csv files I have used was provided by Udacity.
+The ideas for the project was also provided by Udacity.